Tech Tips for Teaching with Virtual Field Trips

 Can I use Google Maps instead of Google Earth?

-This virtual field trip is designed to work with Google Earth.
+No, this virtual field trip is designed to work with Google Earth.
 There may be some satellite images that are available on Google Maps, but many of the links to specific 360-degree views will not be available on Google Maps.
 You may need to discuss with your school tech the need for Google Earth if this site is blocked at your school.

 Can I edit the virtual field trips?